Definition: what a successful 2026 brand project is

 - Share of projects reaching finale without major conflicts: 88% (after rolling out the 8 principles).

-- Velvetum data point: 64% of brand books without a rollout-support phase gather dust on Google Drive at 6 months.
+- Data point: 64% of brand books without a rollout-support phase gather dust on Google Drive at 6 months.

-- Velvetum data point: projects with written acceptance per stage ship on time 4.2× more often.
+- Data point: projects with written acceptance per stage ship on time 4.2× more often.

 - Branding — the process of creating and managing brand perception in the target audience.